ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/py-woa.md

 To download and install Python for Windows on Arm, there is more than one option:

-* You can download the installer from the [Python website](https://www.python.org/downloads/windows/).
+* Firstly, you can download the installer from the [Python website](https://www.python.org/downloads/windows/).
 Locate the `ARM64` installer.

-* You can download from a PowerShell terminal:
+* Or secondly, you can download from a PowerShell terminal, by running the following:
 ```command
 curl https://www.python.org/ftp/python/3.13.0/python-3.13.0-arm64.exe --output python-3.13.0-arm64.exe
 ```